QwikDev/qwik/docs/QRL.md

 ## Protocol

-Javascript supports importing code through `import('./some_path')` function.
-The `import` function performs the `./some_path` import relative to the file where the `import()` function was invoked from.
+Javascript supports importing code through the `import('./some_path')` function.
+The `import` function performs the `./some_path` import relative to the file where the `import()` function was invoked.
 Normally this works great.
-The problem is that if the `import()` is in the framework code than all relative paths need to be relative to the framework.
+The problem is that if the `import()` is in the framework code then all relative paths need to be relative to the framework.

 The relative nature of the `import()` statement is problematic when composing applications.